internetofwater/ref_rivers/README.md

 1. `https://labs.waterdata.usgs.gov/api/nldi/linked-data/comid/21412883/navigation/UM/flowlines?distance=9999&f=json` (which is the NLDI upstream mainstem navigation starting from the outlet of the reference river.)

 It is important to maintain this separation because no one organization, other than a community organization set up to fulfill this role, can be expected to be both the community reference catalog and a provider of their own information.

+# What is the identifier for a mainstem?

+The integer at the end of a URL such as: `https://geoconnex.us/ref/mainstems/29559` is a unique integer derived from the "level path id" of the dataset that originated the mainstem system.
+It should not be interpreted as having any particular structure and will not function as a levelpath id in any context other than the original dataset.

 # Project structure